The Beddow Philosophy

 BEDDOW HIGH SCHOOL DRESS CODE – The following dress code will be strictly enforced:

-BOYS AND GIRLS SHIRTS/BLOUSES – Uniform solid color Oxford or Polo shirts or Ribbon Bow Blouse * Shirt sleeves may be short, ¾ , or long.
+BOYS AND GIRLS SHIRTS/BLOUSES – Uniform solid white, yellow or light blue Oxford or Polo shirts or Ribbon Bow Blouse * Shirt sleeves may be short, ¾ , or long.
 NO SLEEVELESS SHIRTS * Sweaters, cardigans, blazers and vests are permitted.

-BOYS PANTS – Uniform solid color pants * No oversized pants or low-rise waist – Must be traditional waist and worn above the hips.
+BOYS PANTS – Uniform solid khaki or navy blue pants * No oversized pants or low-rise waist – Must be traditional waist and worn above the hips.
 Belts will be required for those who cannot keep pants at their waist level.

-GIRLS SKIRTS – Solid color or plaid shorts, skirts, dresses, skorts – must be longer than the edge of your fingertips with arms at your sides.
+GIRLS SKIRTS – Solid khaki or navy blue shorts, skirts, dresses, skorts – must be longer than the edge of your fingertips with arms at your sides.

-SHOES – Tennis Shoes * loafers * sandals with good supporting soles and straps * solid topsider-styled boat shoes * solid brown or black ballet flats * tan suede bucks * brown or black penny loafers.
+SHOES – Solid brown topsider-styled boat shoes, solid brown or black ballet flats, tan suede bucks, or brown or black penny loafers.

 NOT ALLOWED – Flip-flops, mules, Crocs, house slippers, scuffs, shoes with heels in excess of two inches (ladies), hooded attire, leggings with short skirts, scoop neck or low V-neck shirts (ladies), sweatshirts (for PE only) chains hanging from clothing, glitter, sequins, safety pins used to gather the back of shirt, excessively tight clothing.
 Athletic or sport themed attire is not permitted.
 Undergarments may not be exposed in any manner.